priyalchaudhari/ADS_Assignment/README.md

 - Ideally a wet bulb temperature increases with the relative humidity and we have seen that relative humidity is more or less through the year.So, there is something wrong with the data provided.
 - As you can see there is a significant change here in analysis as we filled the missing values between 1997 to 2003. we are getting a straight because of the average values.

+### Step 8.
+Dockerize the second part
+- created the docker image of the second part with run.sh file

+### step 9:
+- Created a log file for the task everyday.
+Evry step in the code is recorded in a log file and that file is uploaded to s3 bucket everyday you run the code.